sps-zone-1/site/README.md

 Great, now you have generated html pages and added them to the public `sps-zone-1/sps-zone-1.github.io` repository.
 It is equally important to push changes made to markdown files in this repo (`sps-zone-1/site` repository), so that everyone stays on the same page.

-**Please again make sure that your local copy is up to date before you do this!** Just as in step 0, you can make sure of this by pulling any changes from Github by using `git pull` or `git pull origin main`.
+**Please again make sure that your local copy is up to date before you do this!** Just as in step 0, you can make sure of this by pulling any changes from Github by using `git pull` or `git pull origin main` on the main repo, and each submodule.
+Alternatively, just use `./pull-updates.sh` !

 Finally, run `./update-project.sh` (or `./update-project-windows.sh` on windows).
 Feel free to open up this script to see exactly what this script is doing.